timhaintz/timhaintz.github.io/_drafts/draft-post.md

 ---
 layout: default
-title: "The Joy of Community"
+title: "The Power of Community"
 date: 2019-02-10
 ---
 # {{ page.title }}